j4ym0/pia-qbittorrent-docker/README.md

 [GNU General Public License v3.0](LICENSE)

 This project is a fork of [j4ym0/pia-qbittorrent](https://github.com/j4ym0/pia-qbittorrent), originally MIT licensed.
 The original MIT notice is preserved in the [NOTICE](NOTICE) file.

+---

+## Disclaimer

+This is an unofficial, community-maintained project.
+It is **not affiliated with, endorsed by, or sponsored by** Private Internet Access or qBittorrent.
+"Private Internet Access", "PIA", and "qBittorrent" are trademarks of their respective owners and are used here only to describe compatibility.